-INVESTMENT POLICY ADOPTION
+INVESTMENT POLICY ADOPTION/MODIFICATION

-The Investment Policy shall be adopted by resolution of the San Mateo County Harbor District.
-Moreover, the Policy shall be reviewed on an annual basis, and modifications must be approved by the San Mateo County Harbor District.
+The Investment Policy was formally adopted by resolution 12-96 on June 5, 1996 The Policy shall be reviewed on an annual basis, and any modifications necessary must be approved by the San Mateo County Harbor District Board of Harbor Commissioners.
+Legislative changes shall be incorporated if relevant and shall specify the California Government Code sections that have been added, deleted or amended.